Mt Huashan Hiking Trail

 Huashan has a well-known public trail used by anyone brave enough to give it a try regardless of their physical ability or previous climbing experience.
 As you will see for yourself, the pictures show normal people in comfortable clothes with no equipment and no special shoes.
 These people are mostly what you would call 'pedestrians', i.e. average people who probably have very little experience with dangerous climbs.
 In other words, people like you and me.

 It is said there are frequent casualties at Huashan.
-I was unable to drum up any confirmation for this allegation.
+However I was unable to drum up any Internet confirmation for this allegation.

 That said, the pictures don't lie.
 My own eyes tell me how dangerous this trail is.
 In certain parts, one mistake and you will fall to your death.

-In addition, as I mentioned earlier, I have received notes on two different occasions hinting at past tragedies.
-Here is one of those notes.
+In addition, as I mentioned earlier, I have received several notes from Chinese nationals hinting at past tragedies.
+One note was amazing.
+Please read for yourself.

 Evidence of Danger at Mount Huashan